 Full mouth extraction sounds scary, but in reality, this procedure can save you pain and protect your oral health.
 If you suffer from advanced gum disease or decay and are looking to be fitted with dentures, full mouth extractions at Vallejo Oral Surgery located in Vallejo, California, is your best bet to achieving optimal oral health.
 Call the office today or schedule your appointment online using the convenient scheduling tool.

 There are several reasons why your Vallejo Oral Surgery provider might suggest full mouth extractions.
 For example, if you are in need of a full set of dentures, or 4 in 1 dental implants, you’ll have to have your remaining teeth removed before the denture process can begin.
 Other reasons your surgeon might recommend full mouth extractions include:

 - Excessive decay to the point where your natural teeth can’t be saved

-- Advanced gum disease which has caused your teeth to loosen
+- Advanced periodontal disease which has caused your teeth to loosen

 - Bone density loss in your jawbone

 If you feel like full mouth extractions can benefit you, call Vallejo Oral Surgery to talk to a team member today.